 Data Accessibility Statement

-This manuscript does not use novel code.
-The dendrometer band data used for this manuscript is archived in the ForestGEO data repository and will be made available upon request.
-The climate data used in this work are publicly available.
-The code used to analyse the data is archived in Zenodo with doi:10.5281/zenodo.15777974.
+Data and code required to reproduce the results and figures are archived in Zenodo with doi:10.5281/zenodo.15777974.

 Conflict of Interest

 The authors declare no conflict of interest.

 Abstract

 Increased frequency and severity of droughts threatens forest health worldwide.
 Tree species-specific adaptations – e.g., dry-season deciduousness in tropical seasonal forests – and individual traits – e.g., size, crown position – shape drought resistance, but such resistance may be variable across species, microenvironments, and drought events.
 Here, we assess growth responses of 1820 trees across 30 species to three climatically distinct droughts in a seasonally dry tropical forest in Western Thailand.
 Species and individuals exhibited a wide range of growth responses within each drought, and differences in response intensity and affect among the drought events.
 Deciduous and evergreen species were more sensitive to wet- and dry-season drought respectively.
 While individuals with more exposed crowns tended to grow less in all droughts, stem diameter and topographic wetness had variable effects.
 Heterogeneous drought responses of species and individuals indicate potential biological insurance effects in diverse forests in the face of increased drought.